Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 - We ran the siulation  for 10^4 generation when equlibrium should be reached and record the average p and q values for the population.
 We will then rerun the experiement for a range of w values to reproduce the chart shown below.

 ### Extension
+For our extension much of the model above stayed the same, except that instead of only offering to one player the propser is now making an offer to a group of reponders the majority of which need to accept the offer in order for it to be accepted.
+- The number of players in 1 + the number of responders (all players are responders, except the single proposer)
+- p now represents the total amount of money the a proposer will offer.
+They will now offer (p / (number of responders)) or the lowest value that they know the responder has accepted, whichever is lower, to each responder
+- Each responder will then consider their individual offer and reject or accept it.
+- If the majority (> 50%) of responders accept the offer then each player will gain their respective amounts.
+(The responder will gain their offer amount; the proposer will gain 1 - (sum of offers).)
+- Note: when num_player == 3, the decision must be unanimous as the only way to get the majority of 2 responders to accept is to get both of them accept.

 ## Results from Replication
 <table><tr>